 You must take both of the following modules.

-A language module which is a continuation of the Year 1 language or 30 credits from List A.
+Choose a language module which is a continuation of the Year 1 language or 30 credits from List A (non-language modules).

 A South East Asian language or modules to the value of 30 credits from List A.